Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

-Moreover, if $\varphi$ is faithfully flat, then the vertical arrows of the diagram above are faithfully flat morphisms.
-In particular, if $\varphi$ is an affine faithfully flat morphism, then $\widetilde{\varphi}$ is an isogeny. \end{lem}
+Moreover, if $f$ is faithfully flat, then the vertical arrows of the diagram above are also faithfully flat.
+In particular, if $f$ is an affine faithfully flat morphism, then $\widetilde{f}$ is an isogeny. \end{lem}

-\pf The morphism $\eta_{G'}\circ \varphi: G\to \operatorname{Aff}(G')$ factors through $\eta_G$.
-It follows that $\varphi(G_{\ant})\subset G'_{\ant}$.
+\pf The morphism $\eta_{G'}\smallcirc f: G\to \operatorname{Aff}(G')$ factors through $\eta_G$.
+It follows that $f(G_{\ant})\subset G'_{\ant}$.
 Since in the finite type case $G_{\ant}$ is a smooth group scheme, all assertions follow from Lemma \ref{lem:chevcase}.